-Neil Schachter, MD is currently the Maurice Hexter Professor of Pulmonary and Community Medicine and Medical Director of Respiratory Care at Mount Sinai Health System.
+Neil Schachter, MD is currently the Maurice Hexter Professor of Pulmonary and Community Medicine and Medical Director of Respiratory Care at The Mount Sinai Hospital.
 Author of five books and over 400 articles and abstracts on pulmonary disease, Dr. Schachter is past President of the American Lung Association of the City of New York, the Connecticut Thoracic Society and the National Association of Medical Directors of Respiratory Care.
 He currently serves on the Board of Directors of ALA of New York State and as a Board Member and Chairman of the Scientific Advisory Committee of the National Board of ALA.